tontonialberto/ecma262-spec-inconsistencies/README.md

 This document refers to the specification available at https://tc39.es/ecma262, as of June 28, 2025.

 The rest of this document is structured into sections, each describing a set of notations used to express the same semantics.
-For each notation, I provide the number of occurrences in the corpus, the regular expression used to identify those occurrences, and examples from the specification.
+For each notation, I provide the some examples from the specification, and a link to an extensive report; each report includes a reference to every occurence in the specification text, the total number of occurrences, and the regular expression used to identify those occurrences from the `spec.html` file of ECMA-262, and examples from the specification.
 Finally, I suggest a suitable solution to address the issue.

 ## Object Field References